LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

 \subsection{Related Work and Limitations of the State-of-the-Art}

-In this section, we discuss the state-of-the-art digital signatures relevant to our context, focusing on those that offer computationally efficient signing and feature small private key and signature sizes.
-Additionally, we target signatures that provide post-quantum (PQ) security.
-Given the plethora of digital signature schemes proposed in the literature, we first briefly review prominent conventional signatures.
-Subsequently, we shift our focus to post-quantum signatures, including both standardized schemes and those noted for their signing efficiency.
+This section examines state-of-the-art signatures that address key considerations for IoT-enabled applications, with a focus on schemes offering PQ security, computationally efficient signing, and compact public key and signature sizes.
+Given the extensive range of proposed signatures, we first provide a brief overview of prominent conventional signatures before shifting to PQ alternatives, including both standardized schemes and those optimized for signing efficiency.